 Bloomberg News obtained a list of fees paid to mangers under a public records request.
 The pension denied requests for documents showing the terms of the strategic partnership with Mariner or its gross returns.

 Seven firms -- Apollo, Bridgewater, D.E.
-Shaw & Co., Goldman Sachs, Mariner, Morgan Stanley (MS) and Selene Investment Partners -- collected $137.6 million, or 58 percent of total fees paid in fiscal 2011, records show.
+Shaw & Co., Goldman Sachs, Mariner, Morgan Stanley (MS:US) and Selene Investment Partners -- collected $137.6 million, or 58 percent of total fees paid in fiscal 2011, records show.

 Borden, the South Carolina fund’s former investment chief, said benefits of the pension’s alternative investments justify the expense.
 Alternative-asset managers generated $1 billion above benchmarks over three years, he said.